 For any Performance Period, the Administrator shall determine whether any senior managers other than the CEO, COO and EVPs will participate in this Incentive Plan for that Performance Period, in which case any of these other senior managers will constitute "Senior Executives" under this Incentive Plan for that Performance Period.
 With respect to any other senior managers hired during the course of a fiscal year, the Administrator shall determine within thirty (30) days after the employment of such senior manager whether or not such senior manager shall participate in this Incentive Plan for such year.
-In the event that the Administrator does not decide that such newly-hired senior manager will participate in this Incentive Plan for such Performance Period.
-In the event that the Administrator determines that a newly-hired senior manager will participate in this Incentive Plan for such Performance Period.
-In the event that the Administrator determines that a newly-hired senior manager will participate in this Incentive Plan for such Performance Period.
-In the event that the Administrator determines that a newly-hired senior manager will participate in this Incentive Plan for such Performance Period.
-In the event that the Administrator determines that a newly-hired senior manager will participate in this Incentive Plan for such Performance Period.
-In the event that the Administrator determines that a newly-hired senior manager will participate in this Incentive Plan for such Senior Executive, including with respect to the matters referred to in Section IV below.
+In the event that the Administrator does not decide that such newly-hired senior manager will participate in this Incentive Plan, such senior manager will not participate in the Incentive Plan for such Performance Period.
+In the event that the Administrator determines that a newly-hired senior manager will participate in this Incentive Plan for the remainder of the current Performance Period, the Administrator will promptly determine the terms of the Bonus for such Senior Executive, including with respect to the matters referred to in Section IV below.